UX Articles

 On desktop, applied filters can be placed above the product list, above the filtering sidebar, or below a horizontal filtering toolbar.

 On mobile, applied filters can be placed in a horizontally scrolling list above the product list, with clear truncation of nonvisible, applied filters.
-Alternatively, applied filters can be stacked in rows above the product list.

 For both desktop and mobile, avoid simply displaying the number of applied filters, and consider showing the filter type in addition to the filter options.

-With 68% of our desktop benchmark sites providing an overview of applied filters, many users will come to rely on seeing these overviews and benefitting from them.
-To avoid being at a competitive disadvantage, sites should therefore always display applied filters in an overview.
+With 72% of our desktop benchmark sites providing an overview of applied filters, many users will come to rely on seeing these overviews and benefitting from them.

-This article presents the research findings from just 1 of the 650+ UX guidelines in Baymard Premium – get full access to learn how to create a “State of the Art” e-commerce user experience.
+This article presents the research findings from just a few of the 700+ UX guidelines in Baymard – get full access to learn how to create a “State of the Art” ecommerce user experience.

-Published Oct 6, 2020
+Updated May 13, 2026, Published Oct 6, 2020

 Share: